steffenmueller4/steffenmueller4.github.io/_posts/2023-07-22-tales-from-a-startup-and-its-evolving-architecture.md

 They consist of developers and parts of the product team, especially Product Owners.
 Consequently, the cross-functional stream-aligned product teams can fully concentrate on processes to design, test (product discovery), develop, as well as ship and evolve (product delivery) the products (see also: {% cite Schultheiss2023 %}).

-The Cloud-native platform, thereby, is providing foundational capabilities, frameworks, and "experiences" to facilitate and accelerate the product development of the stream-aligned teams {% cite CNCF2023 %}.
+The Cloud-native platform, thereby, is providing foundational capabilities, basic frameworks, and "experiences" as well as some best practices to facilitate and accelerate the product development of the stream-aligned teams {% cite CNCF2023 %}.
 Essentially, the platform is an intermediate layer between our Cloud provider(s) and the internal customers such as the stream-aligned teams.
 It is run as a product by the platform team.
 The figure below depicts our current platform and the provided services.